 After being immersed in academia for 10+ years, I could no longer resist the drive to feed my creative spirit, so in 2019, I took the leap into an artist’s life as a full-time documentarian and media artist.

 Since then, I’ve started work on my first feature, the smallest steps, completed multiple short documentaries and screened at film festivals including Eve Film Festival, Digi60, Toronto Indie Night, and One World Film Festival.
-I’m also an alumni of the DOC Institute’s Short Film Lab, the National Film Board’s New Identities: Canada-Israel Co-production program, and the Arts Network Ottawa’s Mentorship Program.
+I’m an alumni of the DOC Institute’s Short Film Lab, the National Film Board’s New Identities: Canada-Israel Co-production program, and the Arts Network Ottawa’s Mentorship Program.
 And in 2020, I won a Canada Council Explore and Create Grant and became a finalist for the Roy W. Dean Summer Grant.